The Surprising Truth About Skin Needling

 How does skin needling work and what kind of results can you expect to see?

-Skin needling, formally known as percutaneous collagen induction therapy (PCIT), is a minimally invasive skin rejuvenation treatment that involves the use of a device that contains multiple small needles.
+Skin needling or RF Microneedling in San Antonio, TX, formally known as percutaneous collagen induction therapy (PCIT), is a minimally invasive skin rejuvenation treatment that involves the use of a device that contains multiple small needles.
 When these needles are pressed against the skin, they create thousands of microscopic punctures on the surface of the skin.

 This damage to the skin triggers the body’s natural healing response, which causes new collagen and elastin to be produced.
 The net result is a reduction in the appearance of scars, wrinkles, and other signs of aging.
 In clinical studies, PCIT has been shown to be an effective treatment for a wide variety of skin problems, including acne scars, wrinkles, sun damage, and stretch marks.